 The VaR of trading operations.
-The VaR of the trading operations is computed on a daily basis with the combination of a parametric method and a stress test, at a level of significance of 99% and for a time span of one day and of ten days.

-The Board of Directors has set specific limits for the VaR on trading activity.
-No exceptions to the limits were recorded in the second quarter of 2020.
+The VaR model regarding trading activity was updated during the third quarter, from a parametric method to a hybrid historical simulation method.
+The limitations set for the model by the Board of Directors have been updated accordingly.
+The VaR relating to the trading portfolio is being measured on a daily basis at a confidence level of 99% and for a time outlook of one day.
+No exceptions to the limits were recorded in the third quarter of 2020.